Skip navigation

 Continued global FWA momentum

-An updated Ericsson study[1] of retail tariff plans offered by mobile service providers reveals that 80 percent have an FWA offering.
-There are 141 service providers offering FWA services over 5G, representing 57 percent of all FWA service providers.
+An updated Ericsson study[1] of retail packages offered by service providers reveals that 81 percent have an FWA offering.
+There are 159 service providers offering FWA services over 5G, representing 65 percent of all FWA service providers.

 Global FWA service provider adoption 2022–2025

-Majority of FWA service providers offer speed-based plans
+Over half of FWA service providers now offer speed-based tariff plans

 Speed-based tariff plans are commonly offered for fixed broadband services, such as those delivered over fiber or cable.
-Consumers understand this type of plan well, which enables service providers to monetize FWA as a broadband alternative.
-Speed-based tariff plans are now offered by 51 percent of FWA service providers, up from 40 percent a year ago.
-This increase highlights how providers can capitalize on consumer preferences for fast and reliable services to drive growth.
-The remaining 49 percent offer volume-based tariff plans (buckets of GB per month).
+Consumers understand this type of plan well, enabling service providers to monetize FWA as a broadband alternative.
+Speed-based tariff plans are now offered by 54 percent of FWA service providers, up from 43 percent a year ago.
+The remaining 46 percent offer only volume-based tariff plans (buckets of GB per month).

-When considering only the service providers that offer 5G FWA services, an even higher number offer speed-based tariff plans, at 70 percent compared to 51 percent.
+Taking into account only the service providers that offer 5G FWA services, 70 percent offer speed-based tariff plans.

 Regional FWA service provider adoption 2025